BLuckoo/Mapping_Earthquakes/README.md

 The objective of this project is to gather earthquake data from the U.S. Geological Survey ("USGS") website and to create interactive maps of earthquakes around the world.

-The earthquake data collected from the USGS contains data from earthquakes worldwide over the past week.

 - This data has been extracted and loaded as a GeoJSON file, a type of JSON data specifically designed to hold geographical information.
 - The final map contains the earthquake data represented as circular markers with their size and color corresponding to the magnitude of the earthquake.
 Each marker also has a popup that displays the magnitude and location of the earthquake.
-- The map also contains multiple viewing layers (from the Leaflet JavaScript library, i.e. streets, satellite-streets and dark) and the ability to toggle visibility of the earthquake data (for example, no earthquake markings, earthquake markings and tectonic plates).
+- The map also contains multiple viewing layers and information about the earthquakes, which can all be selected using the toggle feature at the top right corner of the website.

 ### Resources